Product testing with single-copy measurements: Hardness of Distinguishing Random Pure States from the Maximally Mixed State

 \subsubsection{A Few Remarks on Purity Testing with Single-copy Measurements}

 In Ref.~\cite{chen2022Exponential}, the authors also construct a matching single-copy algorithm for distinguishing these two ensembles which is based on a standard \textit{collision tester} from classical statistical learning theory (see Theorems 5.13 and 5.14 in Ref.~\cite{chen2022Exponential} and the references therein).
 This proves that this distinguishing task cannot be used to prove a larger lower bound on purity testing; however, their algorithm does not actually solve the purity testing problem in the standard sense (i.e., test whether a state is pure or $\varepsilon$-far from any pure state~\cite{montanaro2016Survey}).
-For this task, their collision-based algorithm breaks down because the distance between classical probability distributions is not large enough when one state is a pure state and the other is mixed but (potentially) far from maximally mixed.
+For this task, their collision-based algorithm breaks down.
+One cannot achieve the necessary anti-concentration between the two distributions when one state is pure and the other is mixed but (potentially) far from maximally mixed.

 Of course, the recent algorithms for \textit{purity estimation} with single-copy, global measurements~\cite{anshu2022Distributed,gong2024sample} could be used to solve the standard purity testing problem; however, these may not be sample-optimal because estimation is at least as hard as testing.
 Moreover, while single-copy, global measurements are certainly more feasible on near-term devices than multi-copy measurements, the random measurements needed for the collision testers in Refs,~\cite{anshu2022Distributed,gong2024sample,chen2024Optimala} still remain a serious technical challenge on near-term platforms.
 To make these tasks feasible on today's multi-qubit processors, it would be preferable to have an algorithm for purity testing that utilizes only \textit{single-copy, local} measurements on individual qubits.
 As we see from the equality conditions in Lemma~\ref{lem:perm-overlap-LB}, unless the sample complexity of such a task is larger than $2^n$, we cannot tighten the lower bound above.
 As such, we identify the following open question.